Staff Research Scientist · Google DeepMind

 Learning 3D Particle-based Simulators from RGB-D Videos

-Impact: Learns editable 3D dynamics directly from observation, bridging video understanding and simulation without privileged physical state.
+Learns editable 3D dynamics directly from observation, bridging video understanding and simulation without privileged physical state.

 William F. Whitney, Tatiana Lopez-Guevara, Tobias Pfaff, Yulia Rubanova, Thomas Kipf, Kimberly Stachenfeld, Kelsey R. Allen